Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 ![Lambo](https://c1.staticflickr.com/9/8844/29431241372_986ecb36cd_c.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100

-After lunch and about 2 hours walking around Half Moon Bay State Beach, we headed inland to get some Blue Bottle Coffee and wander around Palo Alto.
-Blue Bottle Coffee is always a must when visiting the Bay Area, and the Palo Alto location is housed in the Varsity Theatre which was built in the 1920s and has a cool courtyard.
+After lunch and about 2 hours of walking around Half Moon Bay State Beach, we headed inland to get some Blue Bottle Coffee and wander around Palo Alto.
+Blue Bottle Coffee is always on my itinerary when visiting the Bay Area.
+The Palo Alto location was really unique as it is housed in the Varsity Theatre, which was built in the 1920s and has a cool open courtyard.

 ![Lambo](https://c2.staticflickr.com/8/7714/29459926361_cf372b9f3c_b.jpg){:class="blog-picture"}
 f/6.3 | 1/4000 | ISO 100

-We played a game of soccer at a local park, and then headed back to SF as the sun was setting.
+Late we played a game of soccer at a local park, and then headed back to SF as the sun was setting.
 We finished off the night with dinner at an Italian restaurant in the Richmond District.

 ![Lambo](https://c1.staticflickr.com/9/8105/29459931301_3d7faa0e05_b.jpg){:class="blog-picture"}
 f/4 | 1/80 | ISO 100